siddhantladdha/analog_daddy/README.md

 # Analog Daddy

+## Update

+Hi.
+Quick update for anyone looking into using this library.
+Yes this tool is actively maintained.
+I am working on v3 of this library which will utilize and consider the feedback I have received.
+I intend to write a post detailing my learnings, experience and feedback received on this project once I find time.

 ## Motivation

 This library shows Analog Design who the daddy is.
 Well, it's just *an attempt to make transistor sizing less painful*.